 Day 10.
 Olympic National Park – Mount Rainier National Park

 Once again I woke up early for the long drive to Mount Rainier National Park.
 Here I did not have any reservation so I’m driving with the best of luck in my mind.
 Luckily I found a camping spot on Cougar Rock Campsite.
 As the weather was pretty amazing in the afternoon already, I decide to drive up to the Paradise area and hike the Skyline Trail.
 Unfortunately it was still partly closed because of the snow (yes, even in August) but it still was a gorgeous hike nonetheless.
 Together with Crater Lake National Park, this definitely was the best experience of my Pacific Nortwest road trip.
+Go here to read all you want to know and best things to do in Mount Rainier.

 Overnight on Cougar Rock Campsite